yahiro07/webaudio-unit-system/packages/__development/units-oss-js/synthesizer/su20-webaudio-synth-v2-flat/README.md

 Contact: twitter @aike1000

 ## MODIFICATION
-In this fork, the GUI has been updated to a flat panel to make it easier to use as a sound module within the unit system.
-This modification was done by yahiro.
+In this fork, in addition to supporting the unit-system, we've added a Flat View mode that displays GUI in the classic 2D way.
+You can switch between 3D or 2D view with top-left buttons. yahiro did this work.